Elmley Castle: Castle

 The ruins of an important Norman and medieval castle, from which the village derives its name, are located in the deer park, just over half a mile south, on Bredon Hill.
 The castle is supposed to have been built by Robert d'Abitot le Despenser in the years following the Norman Conquest.
 After his death (post 1098) it descended to his brother, Urse the sheriff, and on his death c.
 1108, it then fell to his son and heir, Roger d'Abitot, who was unfortunately banished c.
-1114, and it was then bestowed upon his sister Emmeline d'Abitots' husband, Walter Beauchamp.
+1114, and it was then bestowed upon his sister Emmeline d'Abitot's husband, Walter Beauchamp.
 It remained in the powerful Beauchamp family as their chief seat until William de Beauchamp inherited the earldom and castle of Warwick from his maternal uncle, William Maudit, 8th Earl of Warwick, in 1268.
 Thereafter, Elmley Castle remained a secondary property of the Earls of Warwick until it was surrendered to the Crown in 1487.
 In 1528 the castle seems to have been still habitable, for Walter Walshe was then appointed constable and keeper, and ten years later Urian Brereton succeeded to the office.
 In 1544, however, prior to the grant to Christopher Savage (d.1545), who had been an Esquire of the Body of King Henry VIII, a survey was made of the manor and castle of Elmley, and it was found that the castle, strongly situated upon a hill surrounded by a ditch and wall, was completely uncovered and in decay.

 An Elizabethan stone mansion succeeded the castle, on flatter ground, built for William Savage of Elmley Castle (1554-1616).
 Queen Elizabeth stayed on 20 August 1575 after visiting Worcester.
 This building was entirely remodelled in 1702.